NCAR/finn/README.md

 Then, go to `localhost:8888/?token=...` in a web browser to open the notebook interface, pasting the token that is printed in the termainal in place of `...`.
 For example: `localhost:8888/?token=6d87327966c2769ea5a8d2da792e34127ac7dca29f78133d` (though your token will be different).
 If running on a remote server (e.g., an Amazon EC2 instance) replace `localhost` with the server's IP address.

+The fourth word in the command `finn` refers to container name you careated in `docker run` command.
+If you use different `--name`, use the name here.

 See "Running the notebook" section below for actually running the tool.